exzombie/HP35s-routines/README.md

 organized into segments of ten addresses, each belonging to a routine.
 The first two digits of an address are the number of the routine's letter label.
-For example, routine S is assigned addresses from 190 to 199 (only three are actually used).
+For example, routine S is assigned addresses from 190 to 199 (although only three are actually used).
 This scheme leaves the first 10 and the last 530 addresses free.
 If a routine uses any other memory, it is documented.

 ## Authors